LinkedIn Banner Size in 2026 (Exact Dimensions + Safe Zones)

 The three unreliable zones on a personal profile banner:

-• Profile photo overlap: a circular area in the bottom-left covers a chunk of your banner on desktop.
-On mobile, the photo shifts toward the center and sits lower.
-Don’t put critical text or your face here.
+- The profile photo covers a circular area in the bottom-left of your banner on desktop.
+On mobile, it shifts toward the center and sits lower.
+Keep critical text and faces out of this zone.

-• Mobile horizontal crop: phones display a narrower slice than desktop, so content near the left and right edges gets clipped.
-Mobile is the majority of LinkedIn traffic now, so design for the mobile crop first.
+- Phones display a narrower horizontal slice than desktop, so content near the left and right edges gets clipped.
+Most LinkedIn traffic is mobile, so design for that crop first.

-• Top edge bleed: a thin strip along the top can be hidden by LinkedIn’s UI on certain layouts (mostly when viewing other people’s profiles).
-Don’t anchor anything tight against the top edge.
+- A thin strip along the top edge can be hidden by LinkedIn’s UI on certain layouts (mostly when viewing other people’s profiles).
+Don’t anchor anything tight against the top.

 The reliable zone is the upper-center of your banner.
 Put your headline, logo, or call to action there.
 A simple working rule: imagine a centered rectangle covering roughly the middle two-thirds of the banner width and the upper two-thirds of the height.
 Anything important goes inside that rectangle.